 See all problems of the 2008 Toyota Sienna.

-The vehicle was a 2006 Toyota Sienna.
-Vehicle identification number (VIN): 5TDZA23C66_.
 Front brake pads wore out very fast.
 Front brakes make noise, 3 times fixed under waranty and 4th time being fixed at dealership under waranty.
 I think some problem with brake system design and function.
-This problem occurred on Wed., Jan.
-16, 2008.

 See all problems of the 2006 Toyota Sienna.